jathoms/backtest-lib/README.md

 or restrict the view to a time window with `market.volume.after(ctx.now - timedelta(days=90))`.

-For instance, if we wanted to calculate the rolling 30 day mean trading volume of MSFT, we can use the expression `market.volume.after(ctx.now - timedelta(days=30)).by_security["MSFT"].as_series().mean()`
+For instance, if we wanted to calculate the rolling 30 day mean trading volume of MSFT, we can use the expression `market.volume.after(ctx.now - timedelta(days=30)).by_security["MSFT"].mean()`

 ### More fleshed out: AAPL volume filter + momentum strategy

-Assuming our data period is 1 day, we can implement a momentum/volume filter strategy like below.
+Assuming we are using daily data, we can implement a momentum/volume filter strategy like below.
 We keep the universe limited to a single security (AAPL) for simplicity.

 ```python
 def aapl_momentum_with_liquidity(